bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 values of 50, 120 and then back to 180.

-As you can see, we now have a way to quickly examine the output of our
+As you can see, we now have a way to quickly examine the output of our DOM emitting functions live.
+This is very helpful.

 Comment out the `playArea` logging functions above before you go on.